zilial/html-sample-assignment-with-playwright-tests-solved/README.md

 - Install dependencies
 - Run tests
 - Read and understand test results
+- Check the status of the local git repository
 - Add changed files to staging
 - Commit git repo changes
 - Push code updated to the remote repository